OpenGov-OpenData/ckanext-harvestnotification/README.md

     ckan.harvestnotification.notify_organization_admin = True

-The following configuration option can be used to list usernames that should be excluded from harvest emails, even if they are a sysadmin or org admin.
+The following configuration option can be used to set a space-separated list of usernames that should be excluded from harvest emails, even if they are a sysadmin or org admin.

-    ckan.harvestnotification.exclude_username_list = ["john_smith"]
+    ckan.harvestnotification.exclude_username_list = john_smith jane_doe

 ## Developer installation